ComPWA/ampform/doc/contribute.rst

   jupyter serverextension enable --py jupyterlab_code_formatter

-Now, if you want to test all notebooks in the :file:`examples` folder and check how they will look like in the :ref:`contribute:Documentation`, you can do this
+Now, if you want to test all notebooks documentation folder and check how they will look like in the :ref:`contribute:Documentation`, you can do this with:
-with:

 .. code-block:: shell